minaburo/archi/lpwan-architecture.md

-SCHC is sensitive to the rules that could be abused to form arbitrary long messages or as a form of attack against the C/D and/or F/R functions, say to generate a buffer overflow and either modify the device or crash it.
+SCHC is sensitive to the rules that could be abused to form arbitrary long messages or as a form of attack against the C/D and/or F/R functions, say to generate a buffer overflow and either modify the Device or crash it.
 It is thus critical to ensure that the rules are distributed in a fashion that is protected against tempering, e.g., encrypted and signed.